Francis H. Brownell

 Francis Herbert Brownell (April 21, 1867 – March 8, 1954) was a Washington state pioneer, lawyer, and businessman.
 During his lifetime, he worked in and made contributions to the cities of Tacoma, Everett, Seattle, and New York.
 As an active pioneer and developer of Everett, he was a member of the hospital board, trustee of the city library, director of the First National Bank, and president of the Chamber of Commerce.

 Brownell's law career started in New York in 1890.
 The following year he came to Washington state, at the time of its foundation, searching for better business opportunities.
 He worked in partnership with other lawyers, his specialty being commercial and corporate law.
 Among his clients were some of the biggest mining, railroading, and banking companies of that time.

 In later years, Brownell worked for the Guggenheim family for their American Smelting & Refining Company and at the Seattle National Bank.
 His partnership with the Guggenheims lasted a long time, and Brownell occupied managerial positions in their company from 1909 until his retirement from business in 1950.
 Brownell became a director of the board of the Seattle National Bank in 1925, and later worked there as a chairman of the board of directors.
 He was "the second largest individual stockholder" of the bank, and in 1929, as its leader, witnessed the bank's merger into Seattle First National Bank.

 Brownell invested heavily in real estate, logging, and lumber companies of Seattle and Everett.
 He had a vast array of other managerial positions in law, banking, copper, brass, railroad, and other businesses.
 He led an active social life, being a part of well-known organizations and fraternities.
 Politically, he was a Republican.
 With his wife, he attended the Episcopalian church.

 Early life and family

 Francis Brownell was born on April 21, 1867, in Little Compton, Rhode Island.
 Brownell's ancestors emigrated from England to America in 1636, settling in Massachusetts.
 His great-grandfather was a soldier during the Revolutionary War of 1775–1783, and his grandfather was a member of the Rhode Island legislature.
-Brownell's father, Frederick, was born on Rhode Island, and was a town clerk and treasurer, and also a member of the state legislature.
+Brownell's father, Frederick, was born in Rhode Island, and was a town clerk and treasurer, and also a member of the state legislature.
 He married Ann Coggshall, whose ancestor was John Coggeshall, founder of the colony of Rhode Island and Providence Plantations.
 Frederick and Ann had four children, of which Francis was the eldest.